GlobalPlatform/LAA-SAM_SM-Interface/doc/LAA__Overview.md

 The notification SHALL contain *samServiceScriptResp* parameter in this mode because the response is not provided through [GPSERAM](LAA__References.md#GPSERAM) script.

 #### SAM eligibility information
-This is a sub process for installation.
+This is a sub process for installation (process 0).
 It allows to retrieve all relevant information from the SAM SD to perform an eligibility process

 ![install-samsm-script](uml/getSAMEligibilityInfos.svg)